lel4866/CompareONEToIB.cs/README.md

 ./CompareONEToIB.exe --symbol spx --ibdir C:\Users\username\IBExport --onedir C:\Users\username\ONEExport
 ```

-Why did I have you specify the directories instead of the actual files?
+Why can you specify the directories instead of the actual files?
 So you can just save newer files to the specified
 directory without changing the command line arguments.
 The program automatically selects
 the files with the latest dates (by default, both ONE and IB embed the date in the file name when they export the files).